noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

     them in this field.
 The file types that are blocked include .exe, .app, .dmg, .bat, and .cmd.

+#.
+Verify that the text of the prompt includes the file type or types that
+   learners can upload.

 .. _PA Add Rubric:

 ******************************